Battle of Margate

 The Battle of Margate (/ˈmɑːɡeɪt/), also known as the Battle of Cadzand (not to be confused with the 1337 Battle of Cadzand), was a naval battle that took place on 24–25 March 1387, during the Caroline War phase of the Hundred Years' War, between an English fleet and a Franco-Castilian-Flemish wine fleet.

-The battle ended in an English victory: many ships were captured, and a vast haul of booty was acquired, including 8,000–9,000 tons of wine.
+The battle ended in an English victory: many ships were captured, and a vast haul of booty was acquired, including 8,000–9,000 tuns of wine.

 Background

 In October 1386, Richard II's so-called Wonderful Parliament approved a commission that began gathering men and ships for an amphibious assault on Flanders.
 This was aimed at provoking an insurrection that would replace the government of Philip the Bold with a pro-English regime.
 It was also hoped this would dispel any attempt by the French to invade England.
 On 10 December, Richard, Earl of Arundel, a member of the commission, was appointed admiral; a week later, the earl was indentured to serve with 2,500 men for three months, beginning on 1 March 1387.

 On 16 March, Arundel arrived at Sandwich, commanding 60 ships.
 Intending to invade England, the French and Castilians had gathered an army of 30,000 men and a fleet of 1,200 vessels at Sluis (Sluys) the previous autumn.
 Philip the Bold, who was the driving force in Charles VI's minority government, suddenly fell ill and so the expedition was cancelled and the fleet dispersed.
 Many ships of the fleet, however, were still maintained and put to use in convoys for trading ships.